What Is A Breach Of Duty Of Care In A Personal Injury Claim?

 However, if your injury was the result of a defect in the ride that caused you to be tossed about the carriage excessively during the ride causing your injury, then your injury is from the negligent act or omission of the ride operator in failing to identify and remedy the defect, and not from the inherent risk of injury involved in participating in such a ride, and you may succeed in a claim against the amusement park.

 See the decision of Campbell v Hay (2014) 129 on our website.
 In that case, where a student pilot sustained injury in a plane crash, both the Court at first instance and the Court of Appeal held that learning to fly a small plane was a dangerous recreational activity, and the risk that an emergency landing may be required which may result in the pilot being unable to safely land the plane, was an inherent risk in such activity.
-Refer also to the article on this topic on our website at the following link: Dangerous Recreational Activity.

 (c) Contributory negligence (Division 6 of Chapter 2 of the CLA)

 The Court in some cases can find that the actions of the injured party have contributed in some way to the accident and their resultant injury occurring.

 This usually results in a reduction in the damages awarded, but a Court can determine that the actions of the injured party were so wanting in due care for their own safety as to find that they contributed 100% to the accident occurring.
 The injured party's case will, in such case, fail.

 (d) Criminal activities (Division 1 of Part 4 of the CLA)